 Paul Smith has over 15 years of experience distilling complex challenges and translating them into clear, effective services and products that deliver business value.
 Whether it’s award-winning products for Harvard and MIT tech startups (Sonation, Smith Renaud), interactive presentations for Nobel Prize-winning scientists (Rockefeller University), research-driven improvements on college textbook apps (Pearson), or scalable content-syndication services for major publishers (Workman), Paul knows how to build and lead effective and diverse teams of engineers, designers, writers, and marketers to create the great experiences that get the job done.

 I’m proud of the work I did on the UX and product teams at Pearson, where we designed digital textbook features and improvements that increased engagement, app store ratings, and resulted in two design patents.

-Previously, as a co-founder and head of product at Sonation, a winner of the Harvard University cultural entrepreneurship challenge, I led a team that re-designed a university laboratory application as a new mobile app for classical musicians that made singing and playing music more fun and engaging.
+As head of product at Harvard startup, Sonation, I led a team that re-designed a university laboratory application as a new mobile app for musicians that made singing and playing music more fun and engaging.
 The app, Cadenza, grew monthly active users over 800% in the first year and was selected by Apple as a “best new app” in the US and twenty other countries.
 Seeing the enormous enthusiastic reception for the product, including an invitation to present it at Apple headquarters in Cupertino remains one of the most gratifying achievements in my career.

 At Yale and Rockefeller Universities I got the science education I never had while collaborating with Nobel prize-winning scientists, writers, and visual designers to translate complex biomedical research into engaging stories for the general public.
 A really fun job I was honored to be a part of.